exbibyte/enhance/README.md

 Memory Management  - Work in progress
 Script management  - To Do

-Current work is focused on concurrent data structures, lighting, rendering pipeline, and asset model file format.
+Current work is focused on concurrent data structures, rendering pipeline, and memory management.
-3D model format is being revised to support md5mesh and md5anim formats.

 ## Dependencies: